LopJul/financial-data-elt-pipeline/README.md

 ## Project Description

-This project demonstrates an end-to-end **ELT-style data pipeline** built on financial transaction data.
+This project demonstrates a small-scale **ELT-style workflow** built on financial transaction data.
 The primary focus is on **data engineering**, including relational data modeling and SQL-based transformations.

 The goal of the project was to design a relational data model and transform raw data into analytics-ready datasets using SQL, with Power BI used to verify the results.